Peugeot 5008 review - Interior, design and technology

 Apart from some lower-quality materials lower down in the cabin, and the fiddly touchscreen controls for the air-con, the 5008’s interior is one of the best in its class.
 It’s great-looking, high quality and functional.
 What more could you ask for in a seven-seater car?

 Sat-nav, stereo and infotainment

-Peugeot’s 12.3-inch dash display and eight-inch touchscreen deliver plenty of tech.
-All models get these screens, as well as Apple CarPlay and Android Auto, while Allure trim upwards features sat-nav with three years of live updates.
+Peugeot’s 12.3-inch dash display and infotainment touchscreen deliver plenty of tech.
+All models get Apple CarPlay and Android Auto, while Allure trim upwards features sat-nav with three years of live updates.
 This adds features such as traffic info, local search and weather forecasts.